Work in progress: this feature is not supported yet on Android payment terminals.

 Paying in installments is a popular form of credit card purchase in some countries.
 Shoppers receive goods or services immediately, but split the cost into multiple monthly payments.
 These payments are charged to the shopper's credit card every 30 days until their purchase has been paid in full.

 The installments payment flow is a bit different in every country.
-In some countries, like Brazil, shoppers use combo cards which work as both a debit and a credit card, so they first need to choose between making a debit or a credit payment.
+In some countries, like Brazil and Mexico, shoppers use combo cards which work as both a debit and a credit card, so they first need to choose between making a debit or a credit payment.
 In countries like Japan, however, shoppers can choose between different installment types.
 One example is the revolving payment, where shoppers make an initial partial payment, and split the remaining amount into installments.